nicsure/nicfw2docs/remote.md

 ---

-### Desync Protection
+## Desync Protection
-Every Radio->Host packet with the exception of LED statuses is padded at the end with two null bytes (0x00).
-These are NOP bytes and should be ignored (see main protocol documentation).
-Their purpose is to fill the gaps created by occasional "lost" bytes to prevent the entire conversation between the Radio and the PC going out of syncronization.
+Every packet sent from the Radio to the Host, except for LED status updates, is padded with two null bytes (0x00) at the end.
+These bytes act as no-operations (NOP) and should be ignored (refer to the main protocol documentation).
+Their purpose is to compensate for sporadically lost bytes, ensuring that communication between the Radio and the PC remains synchronized.

+---

 ## Notes
 - The remote control operates as an **extension of the main programmer/radio protocol**.